 There is beauty in being able to sensually experience what decadence can feel like.
 We witness people just like the main character, and also within ourselves, individuals trying to climb out of wherever they are and being led by passions to the point of self destruction.
 It is not an easy transformation, but some lessons while dark are what is needed to bring clarity on how you choose to live your life.

-In the currents times of change and restlessness, Silver Oud allows us all a dramatic pause, bringing a new understanding upon what our own transformation process looks like and what beautiful destruction awaits.
+In the current times of change and restlessness, Silver Oud allows us all a dramatic pause, bringing a new understanding upon what our own transformation process looks like and what beautiful destruction awaits.

 I am deeply enthralled with all of the core fragrances in the Library Collection.
 Amouage holds its quality high and pushes the boundaries of what a scent on your skin can hold.
 Memories, journeys, seductive invitations and hidden mysteries, this collection is truly artwork that after I had experienced it I had felt changed.
 This beloved indie perfumery has captured my breath in a way that all fragrances beyond this point will have to hold up to the imprint of its sillage.
 While these are my own thoughts, opinions and experiences, I invite others to their own quiet communion with the fragrances of the Library Collection and what knowledge it has to offer.

 Amouage offers a travel set for the curious mind and full sizes for the bold.